slommi71/icelandic_exercise_generator/README.md

 ## Prerequisites

 python 3.6 or higher
-python modules as listed in requirements.tyt
+python modules as listed in requirements.txt

 ## How to execute